dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 We create a loop from `0` to `50` and in each iteration `pop` off the last item from our shuffled `all_coords` vec and use it to place a `Tile::Block` on the `buffer`.
-We use [`except`](https://doc.rust-lang.org/std/option/enum.Option.html#method.expect) because `pop` returns an [`Option`](https://doc.rust-lang.org/std/option/enum.Option.html) because `pop` could very well fail when there is nothing left in our vec.
+We use [`expect`](https://doc.rust-lang.org/std/option/enum.Option.html#method.expect) because `pop` returns an [`Option`](https://doc.rust-lang.org/std/option/enum.Option.html) because `pop` could very well fail when there is nothing left in our vec.
-Normally we would deal with the error case gracefully and not throw a `panic` but in this case we should stop our game and throw our hands up because we tried to place more blocks than there are empty tiles so I think it's ok to panic here.
+Normally we would deal with the error case gracefully and not throw a `panic` but in this case we should stop our game and throw our hands up because we tried to place more blocks than there are empty tiles so I think it's OK to panic here.
 Also note that we're doing `buffer[coord.1][coord.0]` and not `buffer[coord.0][coord.1]` because the second argument in our coord tuple is the `row` and the first is the `column` and in our buffer it's the other way around.